TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-17-how-to-write-custom-sniff-for-code-sniffer-3.md

 ## Let's make `ExceptionNameSniff` Together

-[Martin Hujer](https://www.martinhujer.cz/) told be about sniff that checks that all exception classes have "Exception" suffix.
+[Martin Hujer](https://www.martinhujer.cz/) told me about sniff that checks that all exception classes have "Exception" suffix.

 I said: How is it useful in practise?
 We all know that is common knowledge to write them this way.
 He replied: Well, we found some even in our code base.